ranwez/LRRprofiler/README.md

 Please cite : ...

-The program was developt for Linux os.
+The program was developed for Linux os.

 The program uses several external tools and database:
 - iTAK